shepnathand/census-docs/index.md

 [Here](https://www2.census.gov/geo/docs/reference/codes/files/) is a directory of files contating all of the FIPS codes.

 ##### API key
-So far our request is a valid HTML request, and it looks like this:
+So far our request is a valid HTTP request, and it looks like this:

   `https://api.census.gov/data/2016/acs/acs5?get=B00001_001E,B01001_001E&for=tract:*&in=county:065&in=state:47`